 - A developer makes the pictures appear

-- A stopbath stops the process
+- A stop bath stops the developing process

 Developer: Starting the Process

 A developer reacts with the silver halides, making a picture appear.
 For black and white film, you use black and white developer.
 For color film, you need to use a different developer for C-41 chromogenic color print film.
 C41 is the most common type of color film and contains dyes to bring out the different hues.

 Stopbath: Stopping the Process

 A developer will keep developing unless you stop it.
 If you wait too long, your film or print will be over-developed.
 A stop bath stops the developing process by neutralizing the developer.
 Because stop bath is acidic, it has a strong vinegar-like smell.